cs3org/OCM-API/README.md

 ## Specification
 ### Introduction
-Open Cloud Mesh is a  server federation protocol that is used to notify a remote user that they have been granted access to some resource.
+Open Cloud Mesh is a server federation protocol that is used to notify a Receiving Party that they have been granted access to some Resource.
 It has similarities with authorization flows such as OAuth, as well as with social internet protocols such as ActivityPub and email.

+Open Cloud Mesh only handles the necessary interactions up to the point where the Receiving Party is informed that they were granted access to the Resource.
+The actual resource access is then left to protocols such as WebDAV and others.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 The actual file sync is not part of this specification.
 To keep this specification 'future proof', the file sync protocol will be embedded as a separate object in Open Cloud Mesh API calls.
 This protocol object contains all protocol specific options, e.g. WebDAV specific options.

 ### Terms
 We define the following concepts (with some non-normative references to related concepts from OAuth and elsewhere):
-* __Resource__ - the piece of data or interaction to which access is being granted
+* __Resource__ - the piece of data or interaction to which access is being granted, e.g. a file, folder, video call, or printer queue
-* __Share__ - a policy rule stating that certain actors are allowed access to a resource.
+* __Share__ - a policy rule stating that certain actors are allowed access to a Resource.
 Also: a record in a database representing this rule
-* __Sending Party__ - a person or party who is authorized to create shares ("Resource Owner")
+* __Sending Party__ - a person or party who is authorized to create Shares (similar to "Resource Owner" in OAuth)
-* __Receiving Party__ - a person, group or party who is granted access to the resource through the share ("Requesting Party / RqP" in OAuth-UMA)
+* __Receiving Party__ - a person, group or party who is granted access to the Resource through the Share (similar to "Requesting Party / RqP" in OAuth-UMA)
 * __Sending Server__ - the server that:
-  * holds the resource ("file server", "Entreprise File Sync and Share (EFSS) server"),
+  * holds the Resource ("file server" or "Entreprise File Sync and Share (EFSS) server" role),
-  * provides access to it ("API"),
+  * provides access to it (by exposing at least one "API"),
-  * takes the decision to create the share based on user interface gestures from the sending user ("Authorization Server")
+  * takes the decision to create the Share based on user interface gestures from the Sending Party (the "Authorization Server" role in OAuth)
-  * takes the decision about authorizing attempts to access the resource ("Resource Server")
+  * takes the decision about authorizing attempts to access the Resource (the "Resource Server" role in OAuth)
-  * send out share creation notifications when appropriate (see below)
+  * send out Share Creation Notifications when appropriate (see below)
 * __Receiving Server__ - the server that:
-  * receives share creation notifications (see below)
+  * receives Share Creation Notifications (see below)
-  * actively or passively notifies the receiving user or group of any incoming share creation notification
+  * actively or passively notifies the receiving user or group of any incoming Share Creation Notification
-  * acts as an API client, allowing the receiving user to access the resource through an API (e.g. WebDAV) of the sending server
+  * acts as an API client, allowing the receiving user to access the Resource through an API (e.g. WebDAV) of the sending server
-* __Sending Gesture__ - a user interface interaction from the Sending Party to the Sending Server, conveying the intention to create a share
+* __Sending Gesture__ - a user interface interaction from the Sending Party to the Sending Server, conveying the intention to create a Share
 * __Share Creation__ - the addition of a Share to the database state of the Sending Server, in response to a successful Sending Gesture or for another reason
-* __Share Creation Notification__ - a server-to-server request from the sending server to the receiving server, notifying the receiving server that a share has been created
+* __Share Creation Notification__ - a server-to-server request from the sending server to the receiving server, notifying the receiving server that a Share has been created
+* __FQDN__ - Fully Qualified Domain Name, such as `"cloud.example.com"`
 * __OCM Address__ - a string of the form `<Receiving Party's identifier>@<fqdn>` which can be used to uniquely identify a user or group "at" an OCM-capable server. `<Receiving Party's identifier>` is an opaque string, unique at the server. `<fqdn>` is the Fully Qualified Domain Name by which the server is identified.
 This can, but doesn't need to be, the domain at which the OCM API of that server is hosted.
 * __OCM Notification__ - a message from the Receiving Server to the Sending Server or vice versa, using the OCM Notifications endpoint.